sanjayaharshana/qulint-admin-panel/README.md

 ## Acknowledgments

+- Based on [Open Admin](https://github.com/open-admin-org/open-admin) by the Open Admin team
-- Based on [laravel-admin](https://github.com/z-song/laravel-admin) by z-song
+- Originally forked from [laravel-admin](https://github.com/z-song/laravel-admin) by z-song
 - Built with Laravel framework
 - Uses Bootstrap 5 for UI components